PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 An essential part of a solution is to provide an easy-to-use delivery pipeline for the Data Scientists, which combines every step of the development and automates all the operations as far as possible so that the Data Scientist can focus on his main work.

-An example draft of such a pipeline can be seen in figure {fig:devopsaipipeline}.
+An example draft of such a pipeline can be seen in figure \ref{fig:devopsaipipeline}.

 ![Example devops pipeline](images/chapter2/devops_ai_pipeline.png){ width=500px #fig:devops_architecture}